What Is Diesel Fuel Oil: Benefits & Types of Diesel Fuel

 Ultra-Low Sulfur Diesel (ULSD)

-ULSD is the standard diesel fuel in North America, Europe, and many other countries.
+ULSD is one of types of diesel oil the standard diesel fuel in North America, Europe, and many other countries.
 It contains less than 15 ppm (parts per million) of sulfur, reducing sulfur dioxide (SO₂) emissions that contribute to acid rain and air pollution.

 ✅ Required for all modern diesel vehicles.